decomverse/ACTIONet/README.md

 6. [Interactive visualization, annotation, and exploration](http://compbio.mit.edu/ACTIONet/annotation.html)
 7. [Constructing cell-type/cell-state-specific networks using SCINET](http://compbio.mit.edu/ACTIONet/scinet.html)

-You can also find a [step-by-step guide](http://compbio.mit.edu/ACTIONet/guide.html) to learning the core functionalities of the ACTIONet framework, as well as a detailed description of the [ACTIONetExperiment (ACE)](http://compbio.mit.edu/ACTIONet/ace.html) object.
+You can also find a [step-by-step guide](http://compbio.mit.edu/ACTIONet/guide.html) to learning the core functionalities of the ACTIONet framework.